mathgeniuszach/mdrpmc/README.md

 You can either use the python script itself (with python installed) or get an executable available on the releases page.

+[Here](https://youtu.be/oWWGLlsFHE0)'s a video explaining how to use the converter.

 Most of the program is self-explanatory, but for those that don't understand, here's an overview of the UI:![picture](picture.png)

 1. Put in basic metadata for the mod here.
 Most of this is required by forge/fabric in order for the mod to load properly.
 Authors is a comma separated list (e.g., "John, George")